kuriharaan/ADBTools/README.md

 click 'Uninstall' button.
 'Uninstall' button would be showed only if the apk was installed into your device.

+## Unity version
+This asset made with Unity5.6.
+This asset might work with older version, but isn't confirmed.

 ## License
 MIT